bingomanatee/propper/README.md

 Validation is at the core of this library.
 Each property that has tests is assigned a validator instance.
 Validators have three properties:

+* `type`: a string (name of `is` method) that enforces a type check for the field. ('string', 'integer', 'array'...)
-* `failsWhen`: a function, validator, string (name of `is` method) OR an array of same.
+* `failsWhen`: a function, validator OR an array of same.
 * `defaultError`: a string that is emitted when the failsWhen succeeds
 * `errors` (optional): an optional hash of responses to specific emissions from `failsWhen`

 Eventually you'll want to execute multiple tests on the same property.
 There are two ways to do this:

 1. Create a `failsWhen` that has multiple tests inside it and emits keys that have analogs in the `errors` property